 Vocational Nursing Pre-Admissions Test

-South Plains College offers LVN Programs at three locations: Levelland, Plainview and Reese.
-All students must be TSI compliant either through testing or course work in order to be admitted to the LVN Program.
+South Plains College offers Vocational Nursing programs at three location: Levelland, Reese and Plainview.
+All students must be TSI compliant either through testing or coursework in order to be admitted to the Vocational Nursing program.

-Students interested in the LVN program at Levelland may contact the Nursing Recruiter at (806)716-2248 for admission information.
+Students interested in the Vocational Nursing program at the Levelland campus may contact the Nursing Recruiter at (806) 716-2248 for admission information.

-Students may contact the Plainview Vocational Nursing program at (806) 716-4406 for admission information.
-The TEAS test is administered to those seeking admission to the Vocational Nursing Program at the Plainview Center.
-The test fee will be based on the cost of the test administration and materials.
-Students can also view the testing schedule, pre-register for the test, and pay online at http://www.southplainscollege.edu/testing
+Students may contact the Vocational Nursing Program at the SPC Plainview Center at (806) 716-4406 for admission information.
+The TEAS test is administered to those seeking admission to the Vocational Nursing program at the Plainview Center.
+The test fee will be based on teh cost of the test administration and materials.
+Students can also view the testing schedule, pre register for the test and pay online at http://www.southplainscollege.edu/testing.

 Advanced placement grants the student permission to take advanced courses in which he or she does not meet the standard prerequisites.
 Advanced placement may be granted on the basis of high school work completed, ACT/SAT scores or by the approval of the instructor in the course.
 The granting of advanced placement waives the prerequisites of a course but does not grant college credit.